Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 ```

 Now if you look at the component in the browser on [http://localhost:7000/Button](http://localhost:7000/Button) you
-should see the text "Button text" and if you click it you should see "clicked" in the console.
+should see the text "Button text" and if you click it you should see "clicked" in the browser console.  *Note:* You
+need to refresh the browser.

 To be able to mock the props like this is very handy since you can develop the whole frontend without
 the actual Wagtail implementation in place.
 It helps you to test the frontend in an isolated context and in a team